stormpath/stormpath-documentation/source/accnt_mgmt.rst

   URL encoding will change a space into "%20".

 It can also be included in the customData resource, as a series of key-value relations.
-The downside to this second approach is that customData resources are not currently searchable in the same manner as the Group's ``description`` field is.

 .. _make-group: